 Preparing the béchamel sauce.
 It is not too hard just follow the steps.
 I used a whisk.
 Warm up 1 stick of butter on low heat, when melted increase the heat to medium high and add the flour slowly, stirring continuously.
 Then start adding the milk very slowly, stirring after each addition and wait for a minute to let the flour mixture soak up the milk.
 When you start seeing bubbles, it is done.
 Take off heat.
 Grade some nutmeg.
-Add 1/4 cup of Gruyere cheese and 2 egg yolks.
+Add 1/4 cup of Gruyere cheese, thyme, salt and 2 egg yolks.
 Mix well.
 Set aside.

 Yoghurt sauce in place of the Bechamel sauce.
 This recipe can easily be made gluten free if you you prefer.
 Instead of the Béchamel sauce use 3 cups of yogurt, 3 lightly beaten eggs, garlic, salt, freshly ground black pepper, 1/4 tsp nutmeg, 1/2-1 cup cheese.

 Mix the polenta and the lentils.
 I believe they will taste better together.

 See if you need to add salt, red hot pepper and black pepper to any of the dishes.